RefugeRestrooms/refugerestrooms/README.md

 If you just want to get your environment set up for making changes locally and testing, you can head directly to [CONTRIBUTING.md](https://github.com/RefugeRestrooms/refugerestrooms/blob/develop/CONTRIBUTING.md).

+Please also read our [Code of Conduct](https://github.com/RefugeRestrooms/refugerestrooms/blob/develop/CODE_OF_CONDUCT.md), which gives guidance on our standards of community and interaction.

 ## Tech

 * Ruby Version - ruby-2.3.0